-Ann Peebles was the Queen of record label Hi!
+The Queen of record label Hi

-Two of her better known songs are I’m Gonna Tear Your Playhouse Down and I Can’t Stand The Rain.
+Two of her better-known songs are I’m Gonna Tear Your Playhouse Down and I Can’t Stand The Rain.

 Originally released in 1973 on the label Hi (same label as Al Green), I Can’t Stand The Rain was the name of the album, and the song was the title track.

-I Can’t Stand The Rain Covers
+I Can’t Stand The Rain covers

-Humble Pie recorded their version of I Can’t Stand The Rain’ in 1974, Ronnie Wood in 1975.
+I Can’t Stand The Rain has been recorded by many artists.
+Humble Pie recorded their version of I Can’t Stand The Rain in 1974, Ronnie Wood did so in 1975.